-- If you found a strange odor, determine whether it is for the source of water or heater
+- If you found a strange odor, determine whether it is from the source of water or the heater

-- If you found lousy fragrance in both cold and hot water, then it is for source.
+- It is for source if you find lousy fragrance in cold and hot water.

-- Water containing Iron, Copper or other mineral are liable for discoloration
+- Water containing Iron, Copper, or other mineral is liable for discoloration

 How to fix

-- Use the filter for the water source or whole house
+- Use the filter for the water source or the whole house

 - Use of water softener

 Regular Maintenance Can Increase the Life of Water Heater.
 So -